 - 1. Can the CHC model of training be used for another organization not working in health?
 If so, what are the pre-requisites needed for the organization? - 2.
 What are the dilemmas that a change agent would face following the CHC approach?

 .
-How do we saw the insibility of CHC 2 As a catalog of my indentity hep.
+How do we say the insibility of CHC.

+2 As a cutaly of my adaptily hop.